jguida941/contact-suite-spring-react/docs/adrs/ADR-0039-phase5-security-observability.md

 - `form-action 'self'`: Restrict form submissions to same origin
 - `base-uri 'self'`: Prevent base tag hijacking
 - `object-src 'none'`: Block plugins (Flash, Java applets, etc.)

+**Permissions-Policy Rationale**:
+All browser features are disabled by default because the current application does not require them.
+This maximizes security by reducing attack surface.
+If future features require specific capabilities:
+- Create a feature request documenting the business need
+- Security team reviews and approves the change
+- Update `SecurityConfig.java` to enable only the required feature (e.g., `payment=(self)`)
+- Document the change in this ADR with rationale

 ### 6. Docker Packaging